kip-dk/angular-xrm-webresource/README.md

 ### Creating a simple deploy tool

-This sample is using the 2011 Organization Aervice to create and update WebResource, including solution references.
+This sample is using the 2011 Organization Service to create and update WebResource, including solution references.
 The advantage of this is that the approach will also work with older versions of Dynamics CRM.
 I did not investigate in details if the methods used here is actually supported by the Dynamics 365 WebApi, I actually thing is is, and if that is the case, you might wanna go for that interface instead of using the 2011 OrganizationService.

-First of all, to create a command line tool with access to Dynamics 365, you need to include the SDK DLL
+First of all, to create a command line tool with access to Dynamics 365, you need to include the SDK DLL.
+(Only the two files with checkmark)

 ![Dynamic 365 DLL to be included](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/xrm-sdk-assemblies.png)